 Will then unsubscribe the client from that pattern.
 No other subscriptions will be affected by this call.

 Messages received as a result of pattern matching are sent in a different format:

 - The type of the message is

 PUBLISHcommand issued by another client, matching a pattern-matching subscription.
-The second element is the original pattern matched, the third element is the name of the originating channel, and the last element the actual message payload.
+The second element is the original pattern matched, the third element is the name of the originating channel, and the last element is the actual message payload.

-PUNSUBSCRIBE commands are acknowledged by the system sending a message
+PUNSUBSCRIBE commands are acknowledged by the system sending a message of type

 punsubscribe using the same format as the